-11.2.1 Video Settings
+13.2.1 Video Settings

-Item Description Video source Interlaced Interlaced scan, originating from traditional television systems, uses two fields to create a frame, one holding the odd lines in the image, the other holding the even ones.
+Item Description Camera name Enter a name to identify the camera.
+The following characters are not allowed in camera names: ! , ? ~ & PAL / NTSC Auto, PAL, or NTSC.
+The video display standard.
+Video source Interlaced Interlaced scan, originating from traditional television systems, uses two fields to create a frame, one holding the odd lines in the image, the other holding the even ones.
 The two fields are captured at different moments.
 It is recommended to deinterlace (see below) interlaced video if you are planning to watch it on a progressive display, such as a computer monitor.
 Progressive Progressive scan captures the entire image in one go.
 Images from progressive sources do not need deinterlacing, therefore.
 Selecting Progressive dims the Deinterlacing list.
 Deinterlacing Off No deinterlacing performed.
 Motion adaptive (M.A.D.)
 This technology creates new pixels through interpolation in areas of motion and uses pixels from the next field where there is no motion.
 This is generally the best setting for reducing artefacts in images with moving objects.
+Linear Siqura deinterlacing algorithm which preserves the resolution while at the same time filtering out motion artefacts (comb effects).

-Item Description Edge adaptive (E.A.D.)
-Pixels are interpolated along edges to remove the appearance of jagged edges.
-This is the recommended setting for making snapshots for face recognition purposes, for example.
-Note: The best option is to experiment with the two deinterlacing method to achieve the highest quality image possible for your application.
-Show Preview>> Click to view live images a nd see the effect of the current settings. < <hide preview<="" td="">Closes the preview.
+Item Description Note: The best option is to experiment with the two deinterlacing methods to achieve the highest quality image possible for your application.
+Video impedance 75 Ohm or Hi-Z. Resistance to flow of signal current.
+With one video source on one video input, select 75 Ohm.
+With a number of video inputs in parallel using one video source, use Hi-Z on all inputs except the last.
+Show Preview>> Click to view live images and see the effect of the current settings. < <hide preview<="" td="">Closes the preview.
 This may improve webpage responsiveness.</hide> Closes the preview.
 This may improve webpage responsiveness.
-Encoder Encoder 1, Encoder 2, H.264 - 1, H.264 - 2, or Live View.
+Encoder H.264 - 1 or Live View.
 List displayed on clicking Show Preview>>.
 Allows to select a video encoder to handle the images seen in the preview.
-Volume Available in Encoder 1/2 and H.264 - 1/2 mode.
-Move the slider to control audio volume.
-Mute Available in Encoder 1/2 and H.264 - 1/2 mode.
-Select/clear this box to mute/unmute audio.
-Contrast Move the slider or type a value to adjust the setting aided by the visual feedback from the preview.
-A setting entered here applies to all video encoders.
-Brightness Color saturation Hue Sharpness Default Restores the original value es.
+Contrast Move the slider or type a value to adjust the setting aided by the visual feedback from Brightness the preview.
+A setting entered here applies to all video encoders. - Color saturation Hue Sharpness Default Restores the original values.